zapier/resthooks/posts/profiles/how-wufoo-uses-rest-hooks.md

 Wufoo had a "huge offenders list" and had to implement more strict API rate limitting so their level of service wouldn't be degraded across the board.
 But they didn't want to just take something away.
 Wufoo decided to offer hooks as the obvious alternative for developers who were overloading their servers via polling.

-The other big part of REST hooks is the subscription mechanism.
+The other big part of REST Hooks is the subscription mechanism.
 Wufoo had a lot of big partners telling them they wanted to see their logo listed inside Wufoo's API.
 But Wufoo did not want to build one-off integrations with all these various services.
 So they built the subscription mechanism such that when developers registered a REST hook, their app's logo was automatically shown inside Wufoo as an available service to send data to.

-Let's take a look at the details about how Wufoo uses REST hooks.
+Let's take a look at the details about how Wufoo uses REST Hooks.

 <table>
   <tr>